 Photos can be tagged with barometric pressure, GPS, moon, temperature, time, date, and camera ID when needed.
 Barometric pressure is a nice tag to include that’s often overlooked as you’ll get a much better sense of your game’s behaviors during certain weather conditions.
 With a trigger time of .6 seconds and reset as low as 1 second, you’ll not miss a piece of the action when there’s a lot going on around the bait pile.

 Last but not least is one of the highest resolution camera sensor models we’ve reviewed.
 This KV.D game camera sports a hefty 16 MP sensor on the integrated camera.
 Paired with a row of 42 IR LEDs you’re certain to find high quality, crisp photos at just about any distance.
 Trigger speed of half a second on smaller SD cards is lightning quick.

-Motion sensor optimization technology means you’ll have less triggers caused by leaves, grass, and trees when moving.
-With a compatible 64GB card and 8 AA batteries you’ll be able to shoot photos and video for weeks in high definition without needing to clear the memory.
+Motion sensor optimization technology means you’ll have fewer triggers caused by leaves, grass, and trees when moving.
+With a compatible 64GB card and 8 AA batteries, you’ll be able to shoot photos and video for weeks in high definition without needing to clear the memory.